Jlbspyder/getlinked-hackathon/README.md

 ### Getlinked Website Clone

-This is a simple budget planner that allows users to be able to:
+This is a simple conversion of the figma design of landing page into react components:

 - Register for the hackathon
 - See hover activities on all interactive element